neon-sector/xenotime/DESIGN.md

 ### Internal

 **Internal Modules** can also be called Engine Modules, Core Modules, or just Engines, as they are smaller core parts that essentially make up the game engine itself as a whole.
 Most of these are stages in the game loop, except of course the loop itself.
-Placed in `/bin/mod/core/`
+Placed in `bin/mod/core/`.
+They are `.rlib`s.

 #### The Core Engine (`xenotime`)